n1vux/articles/11-11-11/Mass-11-11-KIA.md

 > (Mass.Comm.Gold-Star narrative [^MaCommGold])

-Beaumont is Rear area of former Fr XVII then Fr II Cl Corps, right-rear of US 26th Div at time of death -- the opposite end of Yankee Div (26th) line from *Ville devt.
+Beaumont is Rear area of former Fr XVII then Fr II Colonial Corps, liberated by Fr.26e Div, in the right-rear of US 26th Div at time of death -- the opposite end of Yankee Div (26th) line from *Ville devt.
 Chaumont* mentioned above.
 Mass.Comm record shows him heading overseas with 356th Inf., 89th Div, but his location of death as Beaumont in 26th Div´s rear area; was he transferred or detached to 26th?
+We don't know from records at hand.

 ![Interior of Beaumont Church](Interior-of-Beaumont-Church.v01.png "Interior of Beaumont Church")

->"Nov 3, (26th) Div completes the relief of the Fr 26th Div and assumes command of the Neptune Sector on a front extending from 1 km north of Beaumont to 1% km west of Flabas; Fr 10th Colonial Div on right, 79th Div on left.
-Nov 8, the enemy retreats and the Div, pivoting on its right, advances through Flabas to the line: Sous- la-fosse-a-terre, Flabas, heights north of Flabas.
-Nov 9, Div advances east to a line from 1H km northeast of Beaumont, along the eastern edge of la Wavrille, the ravine Ie Fond-des-Vaux, to X km west of Ville-devant-Chaumont.
+>"Nov 3, (26th) Div completes the relief of the Fr 26th Div and assumes command of the Neptune Sector on a front extending from 1 km north of Beaumont to 1 3/4 km west of Flabas; Fr 10th Colonial Div on right, 79th Div on left.
+Nov 8, the enemy retreats and the
+Div, pivoting on its right, advances through Flabas to the line:
+Sous-la-fosse-à-terre, Flabas, heights north of Flabas.
+Nov 9, Div advances east to a line from 1 1/2 km northeast of Beaumont, along the eastern edge of la Wavrille, the ravine Ie Fond-des-Vaux, to 1/4 km west of Ville-devant-Chaumont.
 Nov 10, Div advances to Fme St-Andre, the eastern edge of the Bois de Ville, and Ville-devant-Chaumont (incl)." [^CMH-23-2]

 (The 89th, 1LT Wilson´s original unit, was in 1st Army, V Corps (Summerall) on 11-11,  a rather different part of line than Beaumont; listed above.)

-### Hautecourt, 81st Div (2nd Army Fr II Cl, in line)
+### Hautecourt, 81st Div (2nd Army Fr II Cl)

 Hautecourt is in the French Second Army area, where the lines have moved past Verdun.